 Charging costs

-It is also possible for the company to pay for a vehicle charging point to be installed at the employee’s home and a charge card to allow the employee to use commercial charging points without a taxable benefit arising.
+The charging of an electric vehicle (EV) does not constitute ‘fuel’ when considering a possible private fuel benefit.
+Similarly, there is no benefit‑in‑kind charge where an EV is charged at the employee’s workplace at the employer’s expense.
+It is also possible for the company to pay for a vehicle charging point to be installed at the employee’s home and to provide a charging card for use at commercial charging points without creating a taxable benefit.

 Capital Allowances